 Best Fabrics for Wingback Chairs

 The best fabric for a wingback chair is one made specifically for upholstery.
-Whether it’s silk or leather, it’s often heavier and bulkier than traditional fabrics.
-Upholstery fabrics are also more durable and easy to maintain compared to all-around textile for bedsheets and curtains.
+Whether silk or leather, it’s often heavier and bulkier than traditional fabrics.
+Upholstery fabrics are more durable and easy to maintain than all-around textiles for bedsheets and curtains.

 Here are three of the best fabrics for wingback chairs.